oskarszura/oskarszura.github.io/_posts/2016-04-04-modern-css-layouting.md

 #### CSS flex-box approach

 As you've might noticed already, while reading some posts about web layouting, flex-box is considered as one of the most popular methods for it.
-It's probably because of it's flexing child elements which do all the responsive job under the hood for you. what you have to know though, is flex-box ain't a tool for layouting.
+It's probably because of it's flexing child elements which do all the responsive job under the hood for you.
+What you have to know though, is flex-box ain't a tool for layouting.
 Why?
 Simple.
 It's purpose is ONLY to be used while creating some small stand alone widgets or other small components.
 If you gonna dive into it's technicals, you'll know that you only have control over it in one dimension, horizontal or vertical - but not both.

 Flexbox introduces six abstractions: